fenago/datascience-ml-next-level/Lab 01 - Python Overview/Lab_1.md

 Iterators
 ---------------------------

-In Python, an iterator is an object that can be iterated upon.
-It is an object that will return data, one element at a time.
-Python\'s iterator object implements two methods, `__iter__()` and `__next__()`.
-Mostly, iterators are implemented within loops, generators, and comprehensions.

 In the following example, we are using the `next()` function, which will iterate through all of the items.
 After reaching the end and there is no more data to be returned, it will raise